brxic/CalculatorSwing/README.md

 ## Special Things

-- Fully working keyboard input â€“ no mouse needed
+- Controlleable by keyboard or mouse
 - Handles errors like division by 0
 - Uses BigDecimal for accurate calculations